KxSystems/docs/docs/kb/file-compression.md

 ---|---|---
 libz.so.1 | libz.dylib<br>(pre-installed) | zlibwapi.dll<br>(32-bit and 64-bit versions available from [WinImage](http://www.winimage.com/zLibDll/index.html "winimage.com"))

 Gzip has very good compression ratio and average compression/decompression speed.
 Avoid high compression levels (like 8 and 9) if write speed is important for you.
-Gzip with level 5 is probably a good general solution.
+Gzip with level 5 is a good general solution.

 ### Snappy